alemarcha/UMS/README.md

 ## Installation with Docker

 Firstable you need [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/install/) installed and MongoDB installed.
-You can follow this links to install <https://www.digitalocean.com/community/tutorials/como-instalar-y-usar-docker-en-ubuntu-16-04-es> and <https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04>
+You can follow this links to [install docker on ubuntu 16-04es](https://www.digitalocean.com/community/tutorials/como-instalar-y-usar-docker-en-ubuntu-16-04-es) and [install docker-compose on ubuntu 16-04](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04).

 We are using docker-compose file _version 3.0_, so maybe you need to update to at least that version: